Feminism in the United States

-Feminism in the United States refers to the collection of movements and ideologies aimed at defining, establishing, and defending a state of equal political, economic, cultural, and social rights for women in the United States.
-Feminism has had a massive influence on American politics.
+Feminism is aimed at defining, establishing, and defending a state of equal political, economic, cultural, and social rights for women.
+It has had a massive influence on American politics.
 Feminism in the United States is often divided chronologically into first-wave, second-wave, third-wave, and fourth-wave feminism.

 As of 2023, the United States is ranked 17th in the world on gender equality.